 When it comes to focusing on defining systems and trying to figure out what the specific classifying drivers are, there are many different perspectives available.
 This is because human activities can affect biodiversity in the lower range of the Mississippi River through various means.
+When it comes to animals, like fish and birds, it is easy to affect the Mississippi and influence changes.
 For example, pollution from industrial activities can contaminate water sources, which can then impact the animals that rely on these sources.
 Invasive species can be introduced through travel and agricultural activities as well, disturbing the local ecosystem.
 Other human activities that contribute to habitat loss include urban development, infrastructure and agriculture experiments.
+For example, wetland damage drainage from farming or construction can lead to the reduction of natural habitats for wildlife.
+Additionally, in the context of rivers, the alteration between dams and water flow to dams and levees can change the natural dynamics, affecting different species that rely on the specific habitat.
+Even among those trying to make things better, operational outcomes in biodiversity management are compromised by inconsistent logic and lack of clarity in key terms such as sustainability, environmental quality and resilience.
+The interaction between animals and human activities, especially those from specific companies, can create a complex challenge for maintaining biodiversity and the river.